numidium/dfu-mods/DynamicMusic/readme.txt

+BuildingType - Function, True if player is inside one of the specified building types (see 3cii) WeatherType - Function, True if the current weather fits one of the given types (see 3ciii) FactionId - Function, True if the faction of the player's current environment fits one of the given values (see 3civ) Climate - Function, True if the climate base type fits one of the given values (see 3cv) ClimateIndex - Function, True if the climate subtype fits one of the given values.
+Supersedes  Climate, which is kept for
+    backwards compatibility. (see 3cvi)
-BuildingType - Function, True if player is inside one of the specified building types (see 3cii) WeatherType - Function, True if the current weather fits one of the given types (see 3ciii) FactionId - Function, True if the faction of the player's current environment fits one of the given values (see 3civ) Climate - Function, True if the climate fits one of the given values (see 3cv) RegionIndex - Function, True if the player's location is within one of the given regions (see 3cvi) DungeonType - Function, True if the player is inside a dungeon of one of the given types (see 3cvii) BuildingQuality - Function, True if the player is inside a building of one of the specified qualities (see 3cviii) Season - Function, True if the current in-game season matches the specified season code (see 3cix) Month - Function, True if the current in-game month matches the specified month code (see 3cx) StartMenu - Boolean, True if the game is on the starting menu (the screen with new game, load game, and exit game) Combat - Boolean, True if player is in combat
+RegionIndex - Function, True if the player's location is within one of the given regions (see 3cvii) DungeonType - Function, True if the player is inside a dungeon of one of the given types (see 3cviii) BuildingQuality - Function, True if the player is inside a building of one of the specified qualities (see 3cix) Season - Function, True if the current in-game season matches the specified season code (see 3cx) Month - Function, True if the current in-game month matches the specified month code (see 3cxi) StartMenu - Boolean, True if the game is on the starting menu (the screen with new game, load game, and exit game) Combat - Boolean, True if player is in combat